Botanical Name: Hibiscus rosa sinensis hybrids

 Water: Water thoroughly and allow the top inch of soil to dry out between waterings.
 Put it in a pot with drainage holes to prevent soggy soil.

 Humidity: Moderate.
 If relative humidity falls below 50%, mist the foliage and place the pot on a tray of wet pebbles.
 Discover easy ways to increase humidity for your tropical houseplants.

 Temperature: Average to warm 65-85°F/18-29°C during the growing season; 60°F/16°C in winter.

 Soil: Use a fast-draining potting mix.
-You can use an all-purpose mix and add a little perlite.
+You can use an all-purpose mix and add a couple handfuls of perlite.

 Fertilizer: Feed every 2 weeks with a water-soluble fertilizer specially made for hibiscus (at half the recommended strength) while plant is growing and flowering.

 Propagation: Take 3 in (8 cm) stem tip cuttings in spring or early summer.
 Growing hibiscus from cuttings can take several weeks.